 Savings accounts might offer higher interest rates than a checking account, but the reality is that the average interest rates on a savings account is still only a measly .1 percent, according to the FDIC .
 This means that putting your money in a standard savings account might not be the fastest way to grow the money you’re saving.

-A SoFi Money cash management account could be one way to help you save money.
-SoFi Money cash management accounts have no account fees and allow you to withdraw money at any ATM around the world that accepts Mastercard and we’ll reimburse all of your ATM fees.
+A checking and savings account with SoFi could be one way to help you save money.
+SoFi Checking and Savings have no account fees and allow you to withdraw money at any ATM around the world that accepts Mastercard and we’ll reimburse all of your ATM fees.

 With that in mind, fees charged and ATM fee reimbursement policies are subject to change at any time.